nob_reframe (Compatible with IFFS 2026.2.1 and up)

 The resulting image format can be customized to any canvas resolution as well as frame and pixel aspect ratios.
 In cases of different frame aspect ratios, the content is automatically scaled to fit the resulting frame height.
 Downscaling images to smaller formats while applying reframing, rectification and rotation at the same time is a particular strength of this shader, since it applies all operations simultaneously.
 In contrast to a multi-node pipeline, this circumvents generational loss due to multiple introductions of softness and/or aliasing in the individual steps.

-By default, antialiasing is disabled for performance reasons, though it is strongly encouraged to enable it for final output.
-Filtering is done through either a Box- or a Gauss-Kernel, the former - in combination with a width of 1, corresponding to the default of 0.289 is for retaining perfect sharpness; whereas the latter is better suited towards soft filtering, preventing not only aliasing but also temporal flickering (which might occur for the highest spatial-frequency sources & strong non-integer-ratio downsampling) - values around 0.4 should be a decent starting point.
-In any case, the samples number should be selected high enough to accommodate for a smooth filtering, for Gauss filtering wit a larger than 0.5, even as high as 4096.
+Filtering is done through either a Box- or a Gauss-Kernel.
+The former - in combination with the default [sigma] of 0.289… (corresponding to a width of 1) ideal for retaining perfect sharpness; whereas the latter is better suited towards soft filtering, preventing not only aliasing but also temporal flickering (which might occur for the highest spatial-frequency sources & strong non-integer-ratio downsampling) - [sigma] values around 0.4 should be a decent starting point.

 For enhanced performance, this shader internally uses an ST map representing the aggregate transformation which itself is bilinearly filtered; the nature of which is well behaved for typical use, resulting in negligible interpolation errors.
-Supersampling then takes place on the application of this ST map.
+Supersampling then takes place during the application of this ST map.

 Note that this may cause a loss of information for border pixels, which would interpolate from sample locations outside the target-frame.